mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

-We can map the result of a query inside an instance of a `HList` or inside a `Option`.
-However, as we can image, the most useful mapping of returned columns is directly into a class.
+We can map the query result inside an instance of an `HList` or inside an `Option`.
+However, as we can imagine, the most helpful mapping of returned columns is directly into a class.
 Let's say we want to store the information of extracted actors directly into instances of the class `Actor` class:

 ```scala
 def findAllActorsProgram: IO[List[Actor]] = {